SondosAlaaeldin/Auto-Scoring-Project/README.md

 ##  Approach & Evaluation

 ### Approach

-The core challenge of this task is inherently **multi-dimensional**: a transcription can be grammatically flawed yet semantically correct, or grammatically clean yet semantically incorrect.
-Therefore, a meaningful scoring system must explicitly balance **meaning preservation** and **linguistic quality**, rather than relying on a single signal.
+According to the rubric attached [Spanish EIT Scoring Rubric.docx](https://github.com/user-attachments/files/26338648/Spanish.EIT.Scoring.Rubric.docx), The core challenge of this task is inherently **multi-dimensional**: a transcription can be grammatically flawed yet semantically correct, or grammatically clean yet semantically incorrect.
+Therefore, a meaningful scoring system must explicitly balance **meaning preservation** and **linguistic quality** with bias towards the meaning since it is a meaning based evaluation, rather than relying on a single signal.

 To reflect this, I designed a **two-component scoring framework** inspired by the provided rubric: